 1. A mature person is able to keep long-term commitments.

 One key signal of maturity is the ability to delay gratification.
-Part of this means a student is able to keep commitments even when they’re no longer new, novel, or they don’t feel like it.
+Part of this means a student is able to keep commitments even when the commitments are no longer new, aren’t novel, or the student just doesn’t feel like it.

 2. A mature person is unshaken by flattery or criticism.